sujitsimon/sujitsimon/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [gsujitsimon@gmail.com](mailto:gsujitsimon@gmail.com)
-* 🧠  I'm learning Computer Vision
+* 🧠  I'm learning Computer Vision/ Audio Processing
 * 🤝  I'm open to collaborating on Object Detection using Python

 ### Skills